What Goes Into the Cost of Dental Crowns?

 Dental crowns are made from four different types of materials: metal, porcelain fused to metal (PFM), ceramic, and zirconia.

 Metal crowns are the most expensive, with wide variations depending on what type of metal is used.
 Precious metals such as palladium, platinum and gold are the most expensive option.
-Metal crowns made from non-precious metals (cobalt-chromium or nickel-chromium alloys) are less expensive alternatives to crowns made of precious metals.
+Metal crowns made from non-precious metals (cobalt-chromium or nickel-chromium alloys) are less expensive than crowns made of precious metals.

-Porcelain fused to metal (PFM) crowns are built with a veneer of porcelain over a metal structure and are less expensive than full metal crowns, but involve higher labour costs to make sure the porcelain looks natural when it is complete.
+Porcelain fused to metal (PFM) crowns are built with a porcelain veneer over a metal structure.
+They are less expensive than full metal crowns but involve higher labour costs to ensure the porcelain looks natural when it is complete.
 For that reason, porcelain crowns can be approximately as expensive as metal crowns.

 The least expensive and newest variety of crowns are all-ceramic and zirconia crowns designed and manufactured based on computer-aided design (CAD) and manufacturing (CAM).